3 key takeaways

 Page count doesn’t matter nearly as much as relevance.
 If it takes two pages to clearly show your qualifications, impact, and alignment with the role, use the space.

-A two-page resume that’s tailored, skimmable, and focused on what matters will always perform better than a crammed one-pager that leaves out the most important details.
-(Just don't fill it with fluff.)
+But a two-page resume that’s tailored, skimmable, and focused on what matters will always perform better than a crammed one-pager that leaves out the most important details.
+Just don't fill it with vague and unspecific information (otherwise known as “fluff”).

 How to choose two pages or one